ministryofjustice/peoplefinder/README.md

 ## E-mails

 People finder sends a few types of e-mail.
 E-mails are delivered using `delayed_job` adapter for `activejob`.

-Run `rake jobs:work` to activate the worker.
+Run `bundle exec rake jobs:work` to activate the worker.

 ### In Development